rigdenlab/ample/docs/examples/rst/homologs.rst

 AMPLE Output
 ============
 On starting a separate window will appear summarising the progress of AMPLE and any results.
-The window will contain up to three tabs, the contents of which are explained below:
+The window will contain up to four tabs, the contents of which are explained below:

 Summary tab
 -----------